 Description: New Dorp was originally a Dutch settlement, and its name has been anglicized from Nieuwe Dorp, Dutch for New Town.
-Perched on the hillside overlooking the community, which was home to members of the Vanderbilt family during the late 19th century, stands the New Dorp Lighthouse, consisting of a forty-foot tower rising from the center of a one-and-a-half-story keeper’s dwelling.
-The panoramic view from the lantern room looks across the bay to Sandy Hook, New Jersey, and while active, the tower’s beacon shined from 192 feet above sea level.
+Perched on the hillside overlooking the community, which was home to members of the Vanderbilt family during the late nineteenth century, stands New Dorp Lighthouse, consisting of a short tower rising from the center of a one-and-a-half-story keeper’s dwelling.
+The panoramic view from the lantern room looks across Lower New York Bay to Sandy Hook, New Jersey, and while active, the tower’s beacon shined from 192 feet above sea level.

 When sailing through Swash Channel, mariners were instructed to bring the range lights “in one” and steer towards then until the lights at Chapel Hill came into view.
 This second pair of lights would then safely guide the vessel past West Bank.

 The four-room keeper’s dwelling at New Dorp rested atop a brick foundation and was topped by a six-foot-square tower, that rose to a height of just over forty feet above the ground.
 John B. Fountain was appointed the first keeper of the lighthouse at an annual salary of $400, but he resigned after just a few months.
 Philip G. Bender, the next keeper, would mind the light for six years.